johnwu0604/azure-tutorials/README.md

 # Azure Tutorials

-The following repository holds relevant source for Azure tutorials
+The following repository holds relevant source code used for running Azure workshops.